cho-regin/yabe/CodeExamples/BACnetSC_Hub/README.txt

 BACnet/SC Hub is ... a questionable (partially respecting the protocol) but working implementation of HUB service, but to experiment PKI.
+This application can be used for Wireshark capture of cyphered channel in an uncyphered channel : for programmer only, see code.

 For Windows 10 see trunk\Docs\ActivateTLS1.3 On Win10.reg